How it started

 Another young lady who asked me “Who is Jesus – he’s big in America isn’t he?” asked to do the meditation.
 At the end she said “The weird thing was that although I didn’t know Him, He has always known me”.
 Several months later she said that her faith was now the most important thing in her life.

-She recently tried the pilot recording for this website and emailed “I have just tried your Meditation recording!
+When she tried the pilot recording for this website, she emailed “I have just tried your Meditation recording!
 It's amazing. thank-you sooo much for sending.
 The particular meditation you sent, I think is perfect and I can use this when I need to.
 I remember very well when we first did the Ignation meditation and it was very powerful for me.
 I remember feeling all the worlds burdens being lifted from me and all the fear.
 Of course, you can put my experience on the website!
 I think its a great idea and can help lots of people.”

 I have used this type of prayer extensively and have seen people benefitting in a variety of ways.
-Here are some of the comments that people have allowed me to share having listened to the pilot recording for this website:
+There follow some of the comments that people have allowed me to share.
+I hope you find them as exciting as I do.